- Health and Safety Policy Statement

 The Company will use competent contractors and ensue in all cases an assessment is completed fully before any work commences.
 The Company will ensure that it carries out pre-assessment of contractors to ensure they meet minimum standards.
 The assessment will include:

-All relevant CTH employees will be informed of the presence of contractors on the premises and of all the risks the contractor or his employees’ work activities may present to them before the work starts.
+All relevant employees will be informed of the presence of contractors on the premises and of all the risks the contractor or his employees’ work activities may present to them before the work starts.

 1.18 USE OF VEHICLES FOR COMPANY BUSINESS